Everything You Need to Know About Loom Network, All in One Place (Updated Regularly)

 - DAppChains can use alternative consensus rulesets (like DPoS) that optimize for high scalability.

-Our SDK allows developers to choose their consensus algorithm and rulesets to customize the scalability / security tradeoffs to their DApps needs.
+Our SDK allows developers to choose their consensus algorithm and rulesets to customize the scalability and security tradeoffs to their DApps needs.

-Out of the box we support DPoS (Delegated Proof of Stake), which enables large-scale online games and social apps — the 2 initial types of DApps we’re focusing on (though you can build any type of DApp on the Loom SDK).
+Out of the box, we support Delegated Proof of Stake (DPoS), which enables large-scale DApps with gas-less transactions and sub-second transaction times.
+Online games and social apps are the two initial types of DApps we’re focusing on, but you can build any type of DApp using the Loom SDK.

 Secured by Plasma on Ethereum

-DAppChains use Plasma-based relays to transfer assets back and forth from Ethereum, which allows ERC20 and ERC721 tokens to be used on the DAppChain while still being secured by Ethereum.
+DAppChains use Plasma-based relays to transfer assets back and forth from Ethereum, which allows digital assets (like ERC20 and ERC721 tokens) to be used on the DAppChain while still being secured by Ethereum.

 In short, the Loom SDK enables developers to build the same types of apps they would build on EOS, but have them backed by Ethereum.